curvefi/curve-frontend/README.md

-# curve-dapp
+# curve-frontend
-Curve-dapp is a NextJs user-interface application designed to connect to Curve's deployment of smart contracts.
+Curve-frontend is a NextJs user-interface application designed to connect to Curve's deployment of smart contracts.
 This UI application is designed for both the [crvUSD](https://crvusd-curve.fi) and [Curve](https://curve.fi) dapps, and utilizes [curve-js](https://github.com/curvefi/curve-js) and [curve-stablecoin-api](https://github.com/curvefi/curve-stablecoin-js) to communicate with the blockchain.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: